NoM0Re/WoW-3.3.5a-Addons/README.md

 ## **How to install WoW AddOns**

    Download an Addon<br/>
-   Unzip downloaded Addon(if required)<br/>
+   Unzip downloaded Addon (if required)<br/>
-   Find in your World of Warcraft folder the Interface/Addon folder<br/>
+   Find in your World of Warcraft folder, the Interface/Addon folder<br/>
    Drag and Drop it into the Addon folder<br/>
    Restart the Game<br/>